 Always make sure the books are free of creases, rips, writing, and musty or smoky smells.
 They should be in like new condition to obtain the most profit.

 Another great idea that works for bookselling is to browse through what book series are popular currently and then look for those at sales.
 Don’t buy them unless you have the whole set unless you get a steal of a deal because partial sets do not sell as well and you could end up with books that either won’t sell or sell for very little profit.

 2. Maternity Clothes

-I found that items like dresses sold best separately, however, if you find a bunch of clothes that are all the same size and make into mix and match outfits then selling them as a lot might be best as first-time moms who are starting their maternity wardrobes from scratch will buy them.
-Again condition is everything you want the clothes to be free of stains and rips and be current styles.
+I found that items like dresses sold best separately, however, if you find a bunch of clothes that are all the same size and make into mix and match outfits, then selling them as a lot might be best as first-time moms who are starting their maternity wardrobes from scratch will buy them.
+Again, condition is everything.
+You want the clothes to be free of stains and rips and to be current styles.

 3. Current Homeschooling Curriculum

 I wouldn’t go older than three years if you are taking your first chance at selling homeschooling curriculum.
 You have to know what is popular and what isn’t before you get into reselling homeschooling curriculum.

 You run into homeschooling curriculum more often than you would think at yard sales and it is usually undervalued.
 You might want to dig in those piles of old textbooks a bit more closely because that is often where you will find current homeschooling curriculum mixed in.